Humberger Nav

 Personalizing Your 5-Year Plan According to Industry

-To “where do you want to be in 5 years” question, some possible answers as to Where do you see yourself in five years could be:
+To “where do you want to be in 5 years” question, some possible answers as could be:

 • In the Tech Industry: Technologists are much more oriented towards the ongoing learning and innovation, and thus a good narrow example could be, "where do I see myself in 5 years?
 In five years, I see myself as one of the leaders in [specific technology], driving all the innovation in the company."